J3rry320/clip-creator-cli/README.md

   - Example Usage: `--fps 30`

 - **--height**
   - Description: Specifies the height of the video in pixels.
+Also used to search Pexels.
+Use traditional values to avoid search failures.
   - Example Usage: `--height 1080`

 - **--width**
   - Description: Specifies the width of the video in pixels.
+Also used to search Pexels.
+Use traditional values to avoid search failures.
   - Example Usage: `--width 1920`

 - **--volume**